roberts-sandbox/test-realist/_posts/2011-12-15-interlude.md

 after the last day of school, we stopped by Tower Records, bought $70 worth of cassette tapes, and started out to drive Route 66.

-Three months later, I had no money, no job, living with a Irish bartendress who had started to discover all the reasons why we shouldn't live together, and just needed _something to do._ I felt ready to change the world and had no vehicle with which to do that.
+Three months later, I had no money, no job, lived with a Irish bartendress who had started to discover all the reasons why we shouldn't live together, and just needed _something to do._ I felt ready to change the world and had no vehicle with which to do that.
 So, I chose a direction that provided that